kThyson/kThyson/OSBBuilderDocs/Section_Function_Scope_Dependencies.md

 # Section: Function Scope Dependencies

-This section lists the scope dependencies for each public function in the OSDBuilder module.
-See the related documentation files for dependency details.
+Each public function in the OSDBuilder module may depend on specific global variables, configuration files, or other cmdlets.
+These dependencies are documented in the YAML metadata at the top of each function's documentation file.
+For example, a function may read from or write to global variables such as `$global:GetOSDBuilder` or `$global:SetOSDBuilder`, access registry keys, or require certain paths to exist.
+Reviewing the `scope_dependencies` and `cmdlet_dependencies` sections in each function's documentation will provide detailed information about what is required for successful execution.